How to access Safe Mode on Windows 11

 Windows 11 Safe Mode types

-Quick tip: You can also choose “5” or press the “F5” key to start Safe Mode with Networking or select “6” or press the “F6” key to start Safe Mode with Command Prompt.
+Quick tip: You can also choose “5” or press the “F5” key to start the troubleshooting mode with Networking or select “6” or press the “F6” key to start with Command Prompt.

-After you complete the steps, the device will enter into the Safe Mode environment, where you can troubleshoot and resolve system problems more efficiently.
+After completing the steps, the device will enter the minimal mode environment, where you can troubleshoot and resolve system problems more efficiently.

 To boot Windows 11 into Safe Mode from Command Prompt (F8 key method), use these steps: